ajwills72/objectnet-analysis/README.md

 # Overview

-This repository is designed to do performance analyses of classifiers against the objectnet image set.
+This repository is designed to do performance analyses of classifiers against the objectnet image set, using Tensorflow.

+## A note on GPUs and Tensorflow

+Setting this up is a pain in the ass, long-winded, and prone to breaking.
+Don't do it unless run-time is getting prohibitive, and you'll probably need a £500+ graphics card to speed things up considerably.

 ## Add models